Black Sea Bass Records

-Although black sea bass rarely grow to weights over 10-pounds, an angler was able to break the black sea bass world record when he caught the fish of a lifetime while fishing at an offshore wreck off the coast of Virginia.
-On New Year’s Day in 2000, Allan Paschall reeled in the current world record black sea bass, weighing 10-pounds and 4-ounces.
+While fishing at an offshore wreck in Virginia on New Year’s Day in 2000, Allan Paschall reeled in the current world record black sea bass, weighing 10-pounds and 4-ounces.

 The black sea bass record in Connecticut was set by Mike Lane, who reeled in a 7-pound and 8-ounce fish.
 Lane was fishing at Six Mile Reef in 2005 when he hooked up with the gigantic sea bass.